Create and target an environment

 - stage: deploy jobs: - deployment: DeployWeb displayName: deploy Web App pool: vmImage: 'Ubuntu-16.04' # creates an environment if it doesn't exist environment: 'smarthotel-dev' strategy: runOnce: deploy: steps: - script: echo Hello world

 If the specified environment doesn't already exist, an empty environment is created using the environment name provided.

 Target a specific resource within an environment from deployment job

 It is possible to scope down the target of deployment to a particular resource within the environment as shown below.
 This allows for recording deployment history on a specific resource within the environment as opposed to recoding the history on all resources in the environment.
-Also, the steps of the deployment job automatically inherit the service connection details from resource targeted by the deployment job as shown below -
+Also, the steps of the deployment job automatically inherit the service connection details from resource targeted by the deployment job as shown in the following example.

 environment: 'smarthotel-dev.bookings' strategy: runOnce: deploy: steps: - task: KubernetesManifest@0 displayName: Deploy to Kubernetes cluster inputs: action: deploy namespace: $(k8sNamespace) manifests: $(System.ArtifactsDirectory)/manifests/* imagePullSecrets: $(imagePullSecret) containers: $(containerRegistry)/$(imageRepository):$(tag) # value for kubernetesServiceConnection input automatically passed down to task by environment.resource input

 Environment in run details

-All environments targeted by deployment jobs of a specific run of a pipeline can be found under the Environments tab of pipeline run details as shown below -
+All environments targeted by deployment jobs of a specific run of a pipeline can be found under the Environments tab of pipeline run details.